St Mary's Church, Akenham, Suffolk

 A rural church on the edge of modern life

-Up a track and through fields, though now on the edge of Ipswich housing developments, St Mary's remains rural and remote.
+Hidden up a track and through fields, St Mary's remains rural and feels remote despite its location near to the edge of recent Ipswich housing developments.
 This small and simple flint-towered church dates mainly from the later Middle Ages, apart from the brick south chapel added in the sixteenth or seventeenth century.
 The interior is simple but beautiful and contains a wonderful carved font with traceried panels around the bowl.
 A piscina in the chapel and a blocked north doorway in the nave were uncovered during recent repairs.
 The solitary gravestone to the north of the church of a two year old boy (who died in 1878) helped to alter the Burial Laws of England.

 Open countryside.
 The church is half a mile down a bridle way.
 There is rough grass across the churchyard.